 For lettering, a mix of uppercase and lowercase should be used where signs are intended to be read visually and not by touch.
 Mixing letter casing gives words a more defined shape, making them easier to identify.
-Type that is very fine or very thick can be difficult to read for people with vision loss and should be avoided.
+Type that is very fine or very thick can be difficult to read for people impacted by blindness and should be avoided.

 For signs meant to be read through either touch or vision, use all uppercase characters.
 Uppercase is easier to read by touch.
 The maximum message length on such signs is three words.
 More information can be found in the section Tactile Signs.